 You’ll not only find barnyard critters here but Aussie wildlife as well!
 This is an absolutely gorgeous part of the world and well worth the trip!
 You can even camp at Paradise Country overnight – find out more here.

 Ipswich Nature Centre

-Back the kids in the car and head west!
-The Ipswich Nature Centre is a gold coin donation, is open every day of the year and you’ll be in the presence of some of the most gorgeous little lambs you ever did see.
+Entry to The Ipswich Nature Centre is by gold coin donation, and it is open every day of the year.
+As well as Aussie natives, you’ll be in the presence of some of the most gorgeous little lambs and barnyard baby favourites.
 Take your time around the centre to experience all of the Australian animals in gorgeously maintained habitats.
-We wrote a full review here.

 Naughty Little Kids

 If you are looking for a fun activity for kids and an outing the whole family can enjoy, then look no further that Naughty Little Kids.
 They run farm tours every Sunday between 1pm and 5pm.
-On one of our tours you will get to pat and feed our kids, milk a goat by hand, have ricotta made in front of you, learn about goats, and sample gelato.
+On one of the Naughty Little Kids tours you will get to pat and feed their ‘kids’, milk a goat by hand, have ricotta made in front of you, learn about goats, and sample goat-milk gelato.

 Lone Pine Koala Sanctuary